cchudzicki-ocw-testing/7.003-Spring-2022/content/pages/syllabus.md

 There will be two problem set assignments during the semester.
 Questions on the problem sets will cover material related to topics and experiments discussed in lecture and lab class.
 The due dates for these two problem sets are listed in the Calendar(link).

 Problem sets can be revised and re-submitted for a regrade to earn **partial** credit for the missed points.
 The deadlines for submitting a regrade for each problem set are also listed in the Calendar(link).

+## Laboratory Safety

+The teaching laboratories are regulated by the same local, state, and federal regulations as MIT's research laboratories.
+Students will receive safety instruction throughout the semester and are expected to follow the instructions of the staff on matters of safety and waste disposal.
+In addition, students are responsible for knowing the standard operating procedures (SOPs) for hazardous chemicals used in the laboratory as part of the preparation for laboratory each day.
+Students who have questions or concerns about laboratory safety should bring them to the attention of the lab instructors.
+See the Lab Resources section for complete details and information.